axelquack/igir/README.md

     `cp -r roms/ roms-unverified/`
     This provides a safe working environment and allows for easy script adjustment if needed.
 2. **Download DAT Files:**
-    - For cartridge-based systems:
+    * For cartridge-based systems:
         - Visit [No-Intro.org Daily Download](https://datomatic.no-intro.org/index.php?page=download&op=daily)
         - Download the latest DAT compilation
-    - For optical media (e.g., PlayStation):
+    * For optical media (e.g., PlayStation):
         - Visit [redump.org](http://redump.org/downloads/)
         - Download platform-specific DAT files
     Extract the DAT files to your `dats` directory.
 You can optionally extract a subset of the .dat files into the directory instead.

 ## Configuration

-### cleanup script
+### "only-retail" script

-The **cleanup script** (`igir-romm-cleanup.sh`) is a Bash script designed to process and "clean up" a ROM collection for use with RomM.
+The **only-retail script** (`igir-romm-only-retail.sh`) is a Bash script designed to process and "clean up" a ROM collection for use with RomM.
 It uses the latest version of Igir (via `npx`) to verify, organize, and filter ROMs against No-Intro/Redump DAT files, keeping only verified retail releases while extracting archives and generating reports.

 **What it does, step by step:**